plibither8/2048.cpp/README.md

 * If you have proposed a pull request, make sure that you run `clang-format` on the source code (both, `.cpp` and `.hpp`) files if you've made changes there.

+* In your local repository, run `git update-index --skip-worktree ./data/*.txt` to ensure that changes to the data files are not tracked by git, and thus are not staged.

 ## Thanks

 I deeply appreciate the help of the following people: